adrianlievano/disaster_response_NLP_ML_pipeline/README.md

 # Disaster Response Pipeline Project
+## By Adrian Lievano

+### Summary of the Project ###
+In this project, we wanted to train an NLP model to classify text messages from people in disaster scenarios.
+To do so, we trained our model on 36 possible disaster genres that text messages could fall into: this meant emergencies related to water, electricity, children missing, first_aid, food, and more.
+We wanted to train a model to do this so that first responders could allocate the appropriate resources to the person in need as fast as possible.

+### Explanation of Files in the Repository ###

+etl_notebook.ipynb: jupyter notebook with ETL processing code to wrangle the data ml_pipeline.ipynb: jupyter notebook with machine learning code to build NLP pipeline

+disaster_response_pipeline_project (directory):
+	app (directory):
+		- Contains HTML and flask code needed to run the local flask application. models (directory):
+		- Contains a classifier.pkl file which saved the trained model.
+		- Contains the 		train_classifier.py file that runs the model. data (directory):
+		- Contains raw and processed data we used to train the model. nlp_env (directory):
+		- Contains library of files for the NLP processing part of the code

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.